Search Results

 Required Specifications

-The CTIA Messaging Principles and Best Practices section 5.2.1 offers guidance on what is necessary in a good privacy policy.
+The CTIA Messaging Principles and Best Practices section 5.2.1 offers guidance on what is necessary in a compliant privacy policy.
 The Privacy Policy must:

-1. Be conspicuously displayed, clear, and easy to understand.
+1. Be conspicuously displayed on the brand’s website, clear, and easy to understand.

 2. Specify that an end-user’s personal information (“personal information,” “Personally Identifiable Information,” “PII”) will not be shared or sold to third parties for marketing purposes.